declare-lab/contextual-utterance-level-multimodal-sentiment-analysis/README.md

 ### Requirements
 Code is written in Python (2.7) and requires Keras (2.0.6) with Theano backend.

+### Dataset
+We provide results on the [MOSI dataset]{https://arxiv.org/pdf/1606.06259.pdf}

+Please cite the creators

 ### Input Formatting
-As data is typical present in utterance format, we combine all the utterances belonging to a video using the following code
+As data is typically present in utterance format, we combine all the utterances belonging to a video using the following code

 ```
 python create_data.py